christophercampbell/dseq/README.md

 # desq

-Distributed sequencer built on cometbft
+Distributed sequencer built on cometbft with zkevm-data-stream for persistence and access

 ### getting started